Private phone booths and coffee aplenty: This new Starbucks looks an awful lot like WeWork

 Customers pick up their caffeine fuel on the first floor, which also offers Starbucks’s Mobile Order & Pay, allowing you to complete orders in advance.
 But if you want to stick around and get some work done or take a call, you can book one of four booths in a semiprivate room upstairs.
 Booths can be booked in 40-minute increments.
 Customers can also book seating around tables for small group discussions (if we ever have conversations in close proximity again).
 There’s additionally a solo working space called “ThinkLab” that will give you “the highest concentration environment” and can be reserved in 15-minute increments via an app.
 Just like the Starbucks mobile app, this is all in one: you can make reservations, pay, and unlock the space with it.

-A Starbucks spokesperson tells us that no similar cafés exist in the United States but declined to say whether the company has plans to expand the model.
+A Starbucks spokesperson tells us that no similar cafés exist in the United States, and the company does not currently have plans to expand the model.
 In any case, with coronavirus cases in the U.S. still setting world records, it’s safe to say it’ll be a while before we venture to a second—let alone a third—place outside our own coworking space, at home.